conhumi/packer-plugin-nifcloud/README.md

 ## Running Acceptance Tests

 Make sure to install the plugin with `go build .` and to have Packer installed locally.
-Then source the built binary to the plugin path with `cp packer-plugin-scaffolding ~/.packer.d/plugins/packer-plugin-scaffolding`
-Once everything needed is set up, run:
+Then source the built binary to the plugin path with `cp packer-plugin-nifcloud ~/.packer.d/plugins/packer-plugin-nifcloud` Once everything needed is set up, run:
 ```
 PACKER_ACC=1 go test -count 1 -v ./... -timeout=120m